ajstamm/cdccommdes/Readme.md

 This package was developed by Abigail Stamm (NYS) with coding and documentation assistance from Eleni Mora (UT) and Margaret Horton (CO).
 At present, it includes the traffic fatality and poverty indicators, which both are functional, but require further testing.

 In attempts to compile the package, all traffic safety functions (FARS and poverty) have been converted to sf.
-I left sp and rgeos out of imports, since I want to remove all reference to them, so at the moment, I still get a warning that they should be imported since not all intersection density functions have been converted yet.
-If you compile the package, please ignore this for now - or convert that bit to sf.
-I also removed the magrittr import - I'll see if it throws any errors.
+I removed the magrittr import - I'll see if it throws any errors.

 Working and converted to sf: